The Chemistry: How Cheap Diesel Additives Destroy Commercial DPFs

 Introduction: The Hidden Killer Facing UK Commercial Fleets

 Every year, UK fleet operators spend millions replacing Diesel Particulate Filters that should last 250,000+ miles.
+This article is part of the heavy duty truck emission system maintenance guide, focusing on the additive chemistry mechanism that causes premature DPF failure.
 The catalytic converter inside your exhaust is a precision ceramic instrument — engineered to operate within a narrow thermal window.
 The problem is that the budget diesel additives sold at motorway services and agricultural merchants were not designed with that precision in mind.

 Iron-based fuel-borne catalysts are cheap to produce and effective at burning soot — but they trigger a chain reaction that can melt your DPF substrate in a single motorway run, turning a manageable DPF clog into a component that cannot be cleaned or recovered.